Kerbetth/OCR-08/README.md

 1. At the state of the application, the data is generate manually inside the services in order to test the different functions.

 ## MicroService architecture
-1. The application is divide in three microservices for the three following task:
+1. The application is divide in three microservices for the three following tasks:
--managing of the User data
--managing of the attraction data and calculate distances -managing of userRewards and generation of provider list according to userPreferences
+-managing of the User data and sending request to other mircroservices (microservice User) -managing of the attraction data and calculate distances (microservice Tracker) -managing of userRewards and generation of provider list according to userPreferences (microservice Pricer)

 ## Implement a Feature
-1. Create mapping domain class and place in package com.medic.tourguide.domain
+1. domain class place in package com.medic.tourguide.domain
 2. Tracker and Util class place in package com.medic.tourguide.repositories
 3. controllers class place in package com.medic.tourguide.controllers
 4. services class place in package com.medic.tourguide.service

 ## Tests
-1. Performance tests
+1. Performance tests (all microservices need to be activated)
 2. Integration tests
 3. Unit tests